pdorrell/sentence-word-search/docs/design.md

 When a given sentence is solved and not all the sentences are yet solved, the user has to manually select a different sentence to start work on.
 Also the user can switch to any other sentence at any time - even a sentence that has been fully solved (just so they can look at it if they want to).

+## Sentence solution display

+The next row shows the state of the current sentence that the user is working on.
+This consists of words that are revealed and words not yet revealed, showing only the initial characters.

+Debugging state - during initial development it will be very helpful to be able to see the actual values of unsolved words.
+So actually the unsolved words will be displayed with the letters, but with a difference background colour (a light red) that indicates those words are unsolved.

+## Grid

+The grid displays a square of NxN letters.

+If will also display user selections -
+* Correct selections already made
+* Any current selection being made by the user.

+In the case where correct selections overlap, the most recent selections are placed on top.

+Any current selection must be placed above all others.

+Selection states are shown in different background colours:

+* Existing correct solutions - light green
+* The last correct solution just made, if the user is not currently making a new selection - brighter green
+* Current selection being dragged - light orange
+* Current selection finished that is wrong - light red, and fades after 1 second (or as soon as the user starts a new selection).